shredthaGNAR/list-of-my-starred-repos/README.md

 * [dralletje/Windowed](https://github.com/dralletje/Windowed): Chrome extension to keep fullscreen windows contained
 * [drcheap/WindowSizer](https://github.com/drcheap/WindowSizer): WebExtension to quickly resize the window to one of your favorite sizes
 * [l10nelw/winger](https://github.com/l10nelw/winger): Window Manager: A Firefox web extension for switching windows, moving tabs between windows, and more
+* [curtisgray/wingman](https://github.com/curtisgray/wingman): Wingman is the fastest and easiest way to run Llama models on your PC or Mac.
 * [shredthaGNAR/wokiee](https://github.com/shredthaGNAR/wokiee): None
 * [teamniteo/work-hours-mac](https://github.com/teamniteo/work-hours-mac): Simple app that tracks your work hours from the status bar.
 * [utkarshsingh99/Workspace-Manager](https://github.com/utkarshsingh99/Workspace-Manager): A Firefox extension to save frequently used tabs as Workspaces